golden-narwhal12/opencv-word-problem-detector/README.md

 When you hit spacebar, it captures 120 frames over 3.5 seconds and picks the sharpest one.
 This handles hand shake and motion blur really well.
 The best frame gets saved to the captures folder.

 **Performance:**
 Processes frames at 640px width for speed.
-Spatial hashing optimization makes neighbor detection ~20x faster.
-Runs detection every other frame to keep the video feed smooth.
+Uses spatial hashing optimization to make neighbor detection ~20x faster, and the detection only runs every other frame to keep the video feed smooth.

 ## Options

 **Auto-capture mode:** Add `--auto-capture` flag to automatically capture after 2 seconds of stable detection

 **Voice guidance:** Edit word_problem_demo.py line 73 and set `self.enable_voice_guidance = True`.
 The program will tell you if text is cut off or the camera is too close.
 Works on macOS without extra dependencies.
 Other platforms need: `pip install pyttsx3` (included in requirements.txt)

-## Troubleshooting

-**Camera not found:** Try different device numbers (0, 1, 2)

-**Low confidence:** Make sure text isn't cut off at edges and lighting is decent

-**Blurry images:** Hold still during the 3.5 second capture

 ## Output